This guide describes how to prepare your server for the installation of AtroCore Application. Please make sure your user

 If you decide to use our Traefik service, you need to set the next variables:

-– your email, required by Lets Encrypt (if you decide to use their SSL certificate)
+PROXY_PRODUCTION_ROUTER– identifier of Traefik router for main AtroPIM instance.
+Do not use dots in the valuePROXY_TESTING_ROUTER– the same meaning asPROXY_PRODUCTION_ROUTER, but for testing instanceLETS_ENCRYPT_EMAIL– your email, required by Lets Encrypt (if you decide to use their SSL certificate)

 Please note that

-should be unique if you have multiple copies of current docker-compose environment on the same server, or you have your own configured Traefik instance.
+PROXY_PRODUCTION_ROUTERandPROXY_TESTING_ROUTERshould be unique if you have multiple copies of current docker-compose environment on the same server, or you have your own configured Traefik instance.

 Deployment